igl-myrick/pig-dice/README.md

 Describe: Lobby.prototype.updateScore

-Test: It should add to a player's currentScore value.
+Test: It should add to the current player's currentScore value.
 Code:
 let newLobby = new Lobby();
-newLobby.updateScore("player2", 6)
+newLobby.updateScore(6)
 Expect: newLobby = { player1: { currentScore: 0, isTurn: false }, player2: { currentScore: 6, isTurn: true } }

+Describe: rollDie

+Test: It should return a random number between 1 and 6.
+Code: rollDie();
+Expect: 5